-A message can consist of several text blocks.
+A message can consist of several text elements.
 You can add an image, file, and list.
 You can also add a product card to a chatbot's message in Facebook Messenger.

 Attach quick replies

-Use quick replies as prompts for the user while they are choosing the answer.
-One message can hold up to 10 quick replies.
+Use quick replies to prompt users when they are choosing their response.
+One message element can have up to 10 quick replies.